SinghKarminder/IoT-STM32CubeIDE/4.UART_Print/README.md

 ## Tips for Running

-1. Configure NUCLEO-L476RG Board as in folder LED_Blinky.ioc
+1. Configure NUCLEO-L476RG Board as in folder UART_Print.ioc

 2. Save the project